MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-blocking-caused-compile-locks.md

 If an existing plan is found, SQL Server reuses the cached plan and doesn't actually compile the stored procedure.
 However, the lack of owner-qualification forces SQL Server to perform a second cache lookup and obtain an exclusive compile lock before the program determines that the existing cached execution plan can be reused.
 Obtaining the lock and performing lookups and other work that is needed to reach this point can introduce a delay for the compile locks that leads to blocking.
 This is especially true if many users who aren't the stored procedure's owner, concurrently run the procedure without supplying the owner's name.
 Even if you don't see SPIDs waiting for compile locks, lack of owner-qualification can introduce delays in stored procedure execution and cause high CPU utilization.

-The following sequence of events is be recorded in a SQL Server Extended Event session when this problem occurs.
+The following sequence of events is recorded in a SQL Server Extended Event session when this problem occurs.

 |Event Name  |Text  |
 |---------|---------|